bwks/sherpa-docs/docs/nodes/aruba/aruba-aoscx.md

 ## Notes

-- Approximate boot time to interactive: `1 minute`
+- Approximate boot time and for ZTP to complete: `1 minute`